Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

 \subsection{Drone control laws}

 In traffic flow theory, the control law defines the microscopic behavior of individual vehicles as they interact with one another and respond to environmental constraints.
 The macroscopic properties characterized by the FD are therefore intrinsically determined by these microscopic rules.
-In the context of UAM, drone behavior in congested environments, such as deceleration, yielding, or rerouting, is primarily dictated by collision-avoidance strategies.
+In the context of UAM, drone behavior in congested environments, such as deceleration, yielding, or rerouting, is primarily dictated by collision-avoidance strategies \citep{tang2021automated,tang2023predeparture}.
 Accordingly, the control laws examined in this study explicitly focus on collision-avoidance mechanisms.

 Although the robotics community has developed a wide range of collision-avoidance algorithms for UAV \citep{rezaee2024comprehensive}, these methods are largely designed for emergent, local obstacle-avoidance scenarios and focus on guaranteeing safety for individual drones.
 In contrast, almost no studies have investigated avoidance strategies from a traffic-control perspective, where collective behavior and macroscopic performance are of primary interest.
-Because this study aims to examine the macroscopic properties of UAM traffic flow, we consider two control laws inspired by unsignalized intersection management: a stop-and-yield strategy and a circular-detour strategy, following the ideas of the stop-sign and the roundabout operations, respectively.
+Because this study aims to examine the macroscopic properties of UAM traffic, we consider two control laws inspired by the unsignalized intersection control: a stop-and-yield strategy and a circular-detour strategy, following the ideas of the stop-sign and the roundabout operations, respectively.
 As shown in Figure~\ref{fig:framework}(c), the spacing between drone $i$ and drone $j\in\mathcal{I}$ at time $t$ is denoted by $h_{ijt}=\|\mathbf{p}_{it}-\mathbf{p}_{jt}\|$.
 For both control laws, a predefined safe spacing $\hat{h}$ is used to identify potential conflicts.
-A potential collision between drones $i$ and $j$ is considered to occur at time $t\in\mathcal{T}$ whenever $h_{ijt}\le \hat{h}$.
+The strategy is triggered between drones $i$ and $j$ at time $t\in\mathcal{T}$ whenever $h_{ijt}\le \hat{h}$.
 Then, we present the details of the two control laws.